The Netherlands is committed to choice in education and you will find a huge range of options to consider when enrolling your child in school.

 - 3 – schools welcome children who have cognitive or physical disabilities, or a chronic illness that makes going to school difficult;

-- 4 – schools are for children with psychiatric or serious behavioural issues (autism, ADHD, PDD-NOS, ODD, CD, etc).
+- 4 – schools are for children with psychiatric or serious behavioral issues (autism, ADHD, PDD-NOS, ODD, CD, etc).

 After a special needs primary school, a child can go to either a regular secondary school (with extra support, if needed), or a special needs school at secondary level (VSO).
 A special needs school at secondary level needs to make an educational plan with the child and guide them towards a suitable career.
 If a pupil makes enough progress at the special needs school, they may transfer to a regular (primary or secondary) school.